ImmutableVariable/learnityourself/docs/python/05-oop/02-classes-objects.md

 <codapi-snippet sandbox="python" editor="python" init-delay="500">
 </codapi-snippet>

 The difference between class attributes and instance attributes is that class attributes are shared by all instances of the class, while instance attributes are unique to each instance.
 In this sample, `species` is a class attribute, while `name` and `age` are instance attributes.
-The speicies of all dogs is the same, but each dog has a unique name and age.
+The species of all dogs is the same, but each dog has a unique name and age.

 ## Methods in Python Classes